a0s/flask-app-template/README.md

 # flask-app-template

-App template supported separated models (Flask-SQLAlchemy) and migrations (Flask-Migrate)
+Flask app template with migrations and autoloader.
+Based on Flask-SQLAlchemy and Flask-Migrate.

 ## How to use